Fun Facts About Jupiter: The Biggest Planet in the Solar System

 How long would it take to get to Jupiter?

-If you want to make a simple flyby, it will take about 550-650 days as it happened with the Voyager spacecraft: Voyager 1 took only 546 days, and Voyager 2 took 688 days.
+If you want to make a simple flyby, it will take about 550-650 days, as happened with the Voyager spacecraft: Voyager 1 took only 546 days, and Voyager 2 took 688 days.
 However, if you’re actually planning to go into Jupiter’s orbit, you’ll need to be going slowly enough when you reach the planet.
 For example, NASA’s Galileo spacecraft flight duration was 2,242 days before it finally arrived at Jupiter.

 What does Jupiter look like?